flyfy1/flyfy1.github.com/_posts/2015-05-13-practice-of-observation.md

    sugur", which indicates that the alocohol has certain flavour; usually this kind of alocohol have a pretty low percentage of `CH3CH2OH` -- it is meant more for drink, rather than drunk.

-Hmm let's start small.
-If anyone who is interested with this exercise, we can do this together.
-There're two things you can do:

-1. I'll take a photo one day before the analysis, and publish it.
-If you're interested, you may mail it to: `geekysong at gmail dot com` with your analysis.
-I promise I'll only check my mail box after I finsh my version of analysis.
-2. You can take a photo, and send me the analysis.
-I may consider using your version of photo in future.

-What's good for you to pick the 1/2 options from the list above?
-Well.. opinions from one person might be biased.
-With some peer-review, one can hopefully find the blank point, mutually.

-Here the game starts :)

 ## 14 May 2015